d3fc/d3fc/components/series/README.md

 You can style the ohlc bars using CSS.

-+ `.ohlc-series .bar .up-day` for the up-day bars.
++ `.ohlc-series .bar .up-day` for the 'up day' bars.
-+ `.ohlc-series .bar .down-day` for the down-day bars.
++ `.ohlc-series .bar .down-day` for the 'down day' bars.
-+ `.ohlc-series .bar .static-day` for the static-day bars.
++ `.ohlc-series .bar .static-day` for the 'static day' bars.

 When using the `"paths"` drawing method:
-+ `.ohlc-series .up-days` for the up-day bars.
++ `.ohlc-series .up-days` for the 'up day' bars.
-+ `.ohlc-series .down-days` for the down-day bars.
++ `.ohlc-series .down-days` for the 'down day' bars.
-+ `.ohlc-series .static-days` for the static-day bars.
++ `.ohlc-series .static-days` for the 'static day' bars.

 The structure of the elements produced depends on the selected draw method: